ankurk91/vue-bootstrap-datetimepicker/.github/CONTRIBUTING.md

 yarn install
 ```
 * Make changes in ``src`` folder
+* Write/update test case for the feature/fix you made
-* You can check if everything is working fine by running examples in browser
+* You can check if everything is working fine by running tests
 ```
-yarn run dev
+yarn test
 ```